 An effective remarketing strategy combines different marketing tactics to help owners re-engage with their prospects and get more conversions.

-If you're looking to leverage this effective marketing strategy but not sure where to start from, you have come to the right page.
+If you're looking to leverage this effective marketing strategy but are not sure where to start, you have come to the right page.
 In this section, we're going to reveal a few steps you must follow to build a result-driven remarketing strategy.

 The first step to creating a remarketing strategy is setting goals.
 What are your objectives?
 What are you going to do with your ads?